 The effect a serious injury has is acknowledged by Courts when calculating a claim.

-A claim will lessen the financial burden on an injured Claimant and their dependants enabling them to focus on recovery and rehabilitation.
+A claim will lessen the financial burden on an injured claimant and their dependants enabling them to focus on recovery and rehabilitation.

-Our panel of expert solicitors for many years have helped people impacted by serious accidents and injuries.
+The panel of expert solicitors for many years have helped people impacted by serious accidents and injuries.

 Read more: No win, no fee serious injury claims

-Wilmslow No Win, No Fee Solicitors
+The Quittance No Win, No Fee guarantee

 Quittance Legal Services is a nationwide network of SRA regulated personal injury solicitors that assists people injured in Wilmslow, Cheshire and throughout the UK, get compensation.